HazyResearch/deepdive/doc/doc/general/kbc.md

 (the KB) containing the desired (entity-level or mention-level) relations.

-As explained in the [System overview](../basics/overview.html), the steps to obtained the output are the following:
+As explained in the [System overview](../basics/overview.html), the steps to obtain the output are as follows:

 1. data preprocessing
 2. feature extraction